 Nyugati Train Station and the bustling square in front of it is in the northern corner of District VI.

-Other public transport services include trams No. 4, and 6 (Oktogon and Nyugati tér stops).
+Public transport services include trams No. 4, and 6 (Oktogon and Nyugati tér stops).
 M3 metroline has a station at Nyugati tér too.

 Continental Europe’s first underground, the M1 or yellow metro line, travels along Andrássy Avenue.